-India urges Israel to speed up defence projects
+India has asked Israel to speed up crucial bilateral defence

 This came at the 10th joint working group on defence cooperation here, co-chaired by defence secretary Shashikant Sharma and Israeli defence ministry director-general Major-General Ehud Shani.